Best Overall VPN

 Did You Know: Onion routing, the method by which Tor operates, was developed in 1995 by engineers at the U.S. Naval Research Lab to create internet connections that don’t reveal who is talking to whom.3

-Not all streaming services are created equal, and they can differ wildly based on where you’re located in the world.
-A lot of folks use VPNs to have unfettered access to their preferred streaming platforms’ media libraries by spoofing their location.
+Not all streaming services are created equal, and their libraries can differ wildly based on where you’re located in the world.
+A lot of folks use VPNs to have unfettered access to their preferred streaming platforms’ media by spoofing their location.
 Want to watch American baseball while you’re on vacation this summer in Europe?
 A VPN can help you do exactly that.

 Truth be told, it’s kind of a gamble.
 There are a lot of services out there that claim to unlock Netflix’s international libraries, but a few years ago Netflix really began cracking down on users accessing their services with a VPN.
 What works today might not work tomorrow.